KLunos/IT-Portfolio/README.md

 ## Kev's IT Portfolio

 This project was born on October 17th, 2025, and will continue to grow in detail and evolve as I explore more interests in the world of IT.
 I have worked with computers in some capacity most of my life, beginning with the Atari ST and Commodore Amiga.
 Being a gamer my whole life, maybe its only natural that I'm pulled towards IT Security as a career goal.
-But this is just the beginning, so I have immersed myself in the world of ticketing systems, network troubleshooting, and documentation.
+But this is just the beginning, so to prepare for help desk and technical troubleshooting roles I have immersed myself in the world of ticketing systems, network troubleshooting, and documentation.
 I am CompTIA A+, Network+, and Security+ certified.
-Obtaining these self credentials and creating this home lab from scratch proves that I am well prepared for work in the IT field.
+Obtaining these self credentials and creating this home lab is evidence that I am well prepared for work in the IT field.
+My hope is to find roles where I am surrounded by IT professionals of all kinds who can help train me in various higher level IT concepts such as network administration and IT security.

 ## Overview